pixielabs/mac-setup/README.md

 See [Troubleshooting](https://github.com/nvm-sh/nvm#troubleshooting-on-macos) for common issues.

 ## Setup Node.js
-Install the newest version of Node.js, check for version [here](https://nodejs.org/en).
+Install the newest version of Node.js.

 Npm should be installed along with Node.js.